Skip to Content

 Roaring Camp Railroads, Photo by Flickr/Amy Austin

-If taking to the trees is not your thing, then take to the rails!
+One of the best ways to explore the Santa Cruz Mountains is to take to the rails!
 Roaring Camp and Big Trees Railroad has two routes to choose from.
-One heads to Santa Cruz, dropping passengers off at the Boardwalk, the other travels deeper into the mountains.
+One heads into Santa Cruz, dropping passengers off at the Boardwalk, and the other travels deeper into the mountains.

 San Jose is just down the road.
 Read about the best things to do in San Jose with kids